The precise tail behavior of the total progeny of a killed branching random walk

-Let us call iid case if $\L$ is of form: $\L= \sum_{i=1}^\nu \delta_{\{X_i\}}$ with $(X_i)_{i\ge 1}$ a sequence of i.i.d. real-valued variables, independent of $\nu$.
-There are several previous works on the critical and iid case: when $(X_i)$ are Bernoulli random variables, Pemantle \cite{P99} obtained the precise asymptotic of $\p(Z=n)$ as $n \to \infty$, where the key ingredient of his proof is the recursive structure of the system inherited from the Bernoulli variables $(X_i)$.
-For general random variables $(X_i)$, Addario-Berry and Broutin \cite{ab09+} recently confirmed Aldous' conjecture (i); This was improved later by A\"id\'ekon \cite{aidekon} who proved that for a regular tree $\cT$ (namely when $\nu$ equals some integer), for any fixed $x\ge0$, where $c_2>c_{1}>0$ are two constants and $R(x) $ is some renewal function which will be defined later.
+Let us define an i.i.d. case when $\L$ is of the form $\L= \sum _{i=1}^\nu\delta_{\{X_i\}}$ with $(X_i)_{i\ge1}$ a sequence of i.i.d. real-valued variables, independent of $\nu$.
+There are several previous works on the critical and i.i.d. cases: when $(X_i)$ are Bernoulli random variables, Pemantle \cite{P99} obtained the precise asymptotic of $\mathbf{P}(Z=n)$ as $n \to\infty$, where the key ingredient of his proof is the recursive structure of the system inherited from the Bernoulli variables $(X_i)$.
+For general random variables $(X_i)$, Addario-Berry and Broutin \cite{ab09+} recently confirmed Aldous's conjecture (i).
+This was improved later by A\"id\'ekon \cite{aidekon} who proved that for a regular tree $\cT$ (namely when $\nu$ equals some integer), for any fixed $x\ge0$,

+where $c_2>c_{1}>0$ are two constants, and $R(x) $ is some renewal function which will be defined later.
 For the continuous setting, the branching Brownian motion, Maillard \cite{maillard} solved the question by analytic tools, using link with the F-KPP equation.
 Berestycki et al. \cite{berestycki} looked at the genealogy of the branching Brownian motion with absorption in the near-critical case.

 In this paper, we aim at the exact tail behavior of $Z$ both in critical and subcritical cases and for a general point process $\L$.